-NCI's peak system Raijin is a Fujitsu Primergy high-performance, distributed-memory, cluster based on Intel Sandy Bridge 8-core processors (2.6 GHz) comprising of 57,472 cores in the compute nodes, approximately 160 TBytes of main memory, Infiniband FDR interconnect, and approximately 10 PBytes of usable fast file system (for short-term scratch space).
-This provides a peak performance of approximately 1.2 PFlops more details here.
+Intersect is a partner and shares high performance computing facilities at the National Computational Infrastructure, based at the Australian National University.
+NCI's peak system 'Raijin' is a Fujitsu PRIMERGY cluster based on Intel Sandy Bridge 8-core processors (2.6 GHz) comprising: 57,472 cores in the compute nodes, approximately 160 TBytes of main memory, and approximately 10 PBytes of usable fast file system, more details here.

 Merit-based Resource Allocations